Graduate Student Resources

 304-696-2985

 The Department of Communication Disorders in the College of Health Professions operates the Marshall University Speech and Hearing Center (MUSHC), which provides quality speech, language, and hearing evaluations and treatment services for people of all ages.
 The center provides services for a variety of communication and swallowing disorders including, but not limited to, articulation, fluency, voice and resonance, cognitive communication, augmentative and alternative communication, aural rehabilitation, feeding/swallowing, and receptive and expressive language.
 In addition, services for communication differences, such as dialectical differences, are provided.
-Individual and group therapy sessions are also provided for dialect, pragmatics, and aphasia.
 Additional programs within the department include the Luke Lee Listening, Language, and Learning Lab (the first and only oral preschool for deaf and hard of hearing children in West Virginia) and the Scottish Rite Childhood Speech and Language Disorders Program.
 Services are available for Marshall students, faculty, and staff, as well as the general public.
 Costs for services may be handled through insurance, private pay, or an educational scholarship program.
 MUSHC is located in Smith Hall 143.
 For scheduling call 304-696-3641.

 Student Affairs